Demosthenes: Family and personal life

 According to Pseudo-Plutarch, Demosthenes was married once.
 The only information about his wife, whose name is unknown, is that she was the daughter of Heliodorus, a prominent citizen.
 Demosthenes also had a daughter, "the only one who ever called him father", according to Aeschines in a trenchant remark.
 His daughter died young and unmarried a few days before Philip II's death.

 In his speeches, Aeschines uses pederastic relations of Demosthenes as a means to attack him.
-In the case of Aristion, a youth from Plataea who lived for a long time in Demosthenes' house, Aeschines mocks the "scandalous" and "improper" relation.
+In the case of Aristion, a youth from Plataea who lived for a long time in Demosthenes's house, Aeschines mocks the "scandalous" and "improper" relation.
 In another speech, Aeschines brings up the pederastic relation of his opponent with a boy called Cnosion.
-The slander that Demosthenes' wife also slept with the boy suggests that the relationship was contemporary with his marriage.
+The slander that Demosthenes's wife also slept with the boy suggests that the relationship was contemporary with his marriage.
 Aeschines claims that Demosthenes made money out of young rich men, such as Aristarchus, the son of Moschus, whom he allegedly deceived with the pretence that he could make him a great orator.
-Apparently, while still under Demosthenes' tutelage, Aristarchus killed and mutilated a certain Nicodemus of Aphidna.
+Apparently, while still under Demosthenes's tutelage, Aristarchus killed and mutilated a certain Nicodemus of Aphidna.
 Aeschines accused Demosthenes of complicity in the murder, pointing out that Nicodemus had once pressed a lawsuit accusing Demosthenes of desertion.
 He also accused Demosthenes of having been such a bad erastes to Aristarchus so as not even to deserve the name.
 His crime, according to Aeschines, was to have betrayed his eromenos by pillaging his estate, allegedly pretending to be in love with the youth so as to get his hands on the boy's inheritance.
-Nevertheless, the story of Demosthenes' relations with Aristarchus is still regarded as more than doubtful, and no other pupil of Demosthenes is known by name.
+Nevertheless, the story of Demosthenes's relations with Aristarchus is still regarded as more than doubtful, and no other pupil of Demosthenes is known by name.